tommeagher/pythonGIJC15/PRE-CLASS.md

 #Prepping your machine for the class.
-Before we meet, you'll want to prepare your personal computer for the class.
+Before we meet, you'll need to prepare your personal computer for the class.

 ##Python 2.7
 If you're using a Windows PC, [Anthony DeBarros](https://github.com/anthonydb) has written [a fantastic tutorial](http://www.anthonydebarros.com/2014/02/16/setting-up-python-in-windows-8-1/) for getting Python 2.7 installed on your machine.